GetClaimClam/claimclam-takehome-assessment/README.md

 1. Add some styling to the search results.
 Feel free to render as a list, cards, etc. Whatever would be a nice UI for the end user.
 2. Add some pagination.
 The api supports "page" and "limit" params.
+3. Add a debounce of 500ms to avoid fetching on every key press.
-3. Use graphQL as a protocol between UI and API gateway
+4. Use graphQL as a protocol between UI and API gateway
-4. Add basic rate limiting and heartbeat features to API gateway
+5. Add basic rate limiting and heartbeat features to API gateway